duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 </a>
 </center>

-For the past year, I've been very curious about training Large Language Models on European Portuguese data.
-I built evaluations in European Portuguese, [classifiers to filter European Portuguese]({filename}/posts/98-fasttext-vs-bert-portuguese.md) and eventually, [Bagaco, the largest pre-training dataset in European Portuguese]({filename}/posts/103-bagacov2-dataset.md).
+For the past year, I've been very curious about training large language models on European Portuguese data.
+I built evaluations in European Portuguese, [classifiers to filter European Portuguese]({filename}/posts/98-fasttext-vs-bert-portuguese.md), and eventually [Bagaço, the largest pretraining dataset in European Portuguese]({filename}/posts/103-bagacov2-dataset.md).

 Now, that's all fine and dandy.
-But it begs the question: Can you train an LLM on that dataset?
+But it raises the question: Can you train an LLM on that dataset?
 Is it any good?

 Welcome to project Ginjinha.

 ## A hacker's harness: NanoChat

-In 2025, Andrej Karpathy released [NanoChat](https://github.com/karpathy/nanochat): a small and hackable codebase to train GPT-2-style language models.
-It's small, easy to understand and modify.
+In 2025, Andrej Karpathy released [NanoChat](https://github.com/karpathy/nanochat): a small, hackable codebase for training GPT-2-style language models.
+It's easy to understand and modify.
 Exactly what I needed.

-The first step was to adapt it to Ginjinha.
-Nanochat includes all the stages to train a ChatGPT style of model:
+The first step was to adapt it to Ginjinha.[ref][My NanoChat fork](https://github.com/duarteocarmo/nanochat)[/ref].
+NanoChat includes the following stages:

-- **Pretraining:** Where we train a text-completion model to predict the next token.
+- **Pretraining:** We train a text-completion model to predict the next token.
-- **Supervised fine-tuning (SFT):** Where we further train a model to follow instructions.(i.e., chat)
+- **Supervised fine-tuning (SFT):** We further train the model to follow instructions (i.e., chat).
-- **Reinforcement learning (RL):** Where we "align" a model via preference tuning or verifiable rewards (this part is getting increasingly popular)
+- **Reinforcement learning (RL):** We "align" the model through preference tuning or verifiable rewards (very hype nowadays).

-Now, we could do all of these (provided we had the data).
-But Bagaco v2 is a dataset for pre-training, therefore, we are only interested in the first stage here.
-If we use Bagaco as a pre-training dataset for an LLM, how good a model can we get?
+We could do all of these, provided we had the data.
+But Bagaço v2 is a pretraining dataset, so we are only interested in the first stage here.
+If we use Bagaço to pretrain an LLM, how good a model can we get?

 To measure this, NanoChat focuses on something called the CORE metric.

 ## From CORE to PTCORE

-The CORE metric is a set of evaluations designed to measure the capability of a language model model on downstream tasks.
+The CORE metric is a set of evaluations designed to measure the capability of a language model on downstream tasks.
 For CORE, there are 22 tasks.
 These tasks are things like [ARC](https://arxiv.org/abs/1803.05457), [HellaSwag](https://arxiv.org/abs/1905.07830), and [BIG-bench](https://arxiv.org/abs/2206.04615).
 Each one of these tasks is made of questions (usually multiple choice).
 We can take each answer and measure the loss that the model gives to the correct answer.
 If the correct answer gets the lowest loss, we consider that the model answered correctly.

 A trivial example: